jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 and **recordings** tables (2.2k).
 Team members can manually search files for target **species** (2.2p) or target signals, identified in a signal **library** (2.2o), and log **annotations** (2.2r) for any targets found manually.
-General features of an audio file are summarized and stored in the **soundscapes** table (2.2j).
+General acoustic features of an audio file are summarized and stored in the **soundscapes** table (2.2j).
 To facilitate automated detection of target sounds, team members can create **templates** of target signals (2.2m).
 After a template is run against a recording, the **scores** table (2.2l) stores metrics indicating the closeness of a signal to the template.
-Subsets of these scores can be verified manually by people.
+Subsets of these scores can be verified manually by people on the research team.
 Verified scores are then used to develop and test several machine learning classifiers to return the probability that a detected event is a target signal, stored in the **classifications** table (2.2s).
 Classifications, along with annotations, can be used in a variety of statistical approaches to analyze the state of the ecosystem with respect to management objectives (2.2t), bringing us back to the beginning.
 The **analysis** table (2.2y) identifies the model library that houses the analytical results, and the **assessments** table (not shown) matches an analysis with a particular objective.
 The tables **lists** (2.2u) and **listItems** (2.2v) are general purpose tables that control what values can be entered into a particular table.
-The tables **scripts** (2.2w) and **scriptArgs** (2.2x) store information that allows some **AMMonitor** functions to be run semi-automatically.
+The tables **scripts** (2.2w) and **scriptArgs** (2.2x) store information that allow certain **AMMonitor** functions to be run semi-automatically.

 Though Fig. 2.2 provides an overview of the **AMMonitor** database, we will introduce each table in depth in the coming chapters.